JohnK70/EvaDB-ControlNet-ArtLine/ReadMe.md

 ### Running the app:
 Ensure you have Python 3.10.
 This is required for all packages to run properly.

 Clone the github repo into your desired location.

+Then use <pip install torch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 --index-url https://download.pytorch.org/whl/cu118> inside the directory to install torch.

-Then use <pip install -r requirements.txt> inside the directory to install requirements.
+Then use <pip install -r requirements.txt> inside the directory to install all other requirements.

 ---------------------------------------------------------------------------------------------------------------------------------------
 Two models will need to be installed and put in the models folder.
 These are v1-5-pruned.ckpt and control_v11p_sd15_canny.pth.
 The download links can be found for them below: